University of Bath

 Placement locations

-Our training programme works in close partnership with NHS trusts in the South West region.
+Our training programme works in close partnership with NHS Trusts in the South West region.
 This includes Avon and Wiltshire Partnership, Gloucestershire Health and Care NHS Foundation Trust, Oxford Mental Health, North Bristol NHS Trust, Sirona and HCRG.
-We also work with other providers including charities and Student Services.
-Together, these services provide a range of excellent training placements.
+To access the opportunities across the wide region, and meet their training needs, trainees will need to travel over the course of training.
+We strongly recommend that trainees have the use of a car and a current valid driving licence to support them in travel.

-We offer placements across a large geographic area.
+We offer excellent placements across a large geographical area.
 This spans from Gloucestershire in the north to Salisbury in the south and from Weston-Super-Mare in the west to Swindon in the east.

 The Personal Planning and Training Needs Assessment will form the main basis for consideration of placement requirements, to ensure that trainees can access the learning opportunities they need in order to meet the requirements of training.